 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Vacations and holidays are all about relaxing, so it’s unlikely balances, bills and credit cards and debit cards are on your radar.
+Vacations and holidays are all about relaxing, so it’s unlikely credit card balances and bills are on your radar.

 “And because of mobile banking apps, it’s easier to check,” she says.

 Want to keep that plastic safe, even as you hit the slopes?
 Here are seven strategies, plus a few bonus tips, that you can use right now.

 Notify your card issuer before a trip to avoid your first purchase away getting wrongfully flagged for fraud.

 “If you’re going to be outside your normal stomping ground, make sure you let your card issuer know,” says Susan Tiffany, who previously spent 17 years as director of consumer periodicals for the Credit Union National Association.
 “Even if you’re just going to a different state, it never hurts.”
 And that goes for credit and debit cards, she adds.

 If you normally buy shoes on Michigan Avenue in Chicago, and you’re suddenly buying croissants on the Champs-Élysées in Paris, there’s a chance your card could be declined or suspended.

 Bonus travel tip: While you have that debit card issuer on the phone, ask if you have a daily spending limit or daily ATM withdrawal limit, Tiffany says.
 Not every card does, but it’s something you want to know before you leave home.